jaxcore/bumblebee/README.md

 ## About Bumblebee

-Bumblebee is not just a voice assistant, it is a set of libraries, tools, and methodologies that enables JavaScript developers a new way to write their own conversational voice assistants in either NodeJS or on the web.
+Bumblebee is a set of libraries, tools, and methodologies that enables JavaScript developers a simple way to write their own conversational voice assistants in either NodeJS or on the web.

 The core technologies that Bumblebee uses are: